 A big problem faced in laundry rooms is the crush point.
 Dryers naturally vibrate, or get pushed back against the wall.
 A transition hose that's not built strong (like every duct that was previously available before DryerFlex) can restrict airflow and actually increase the rate of lint accumulation.

-For safety reasons and added peace of mind, only UL2158A Class 0 listed ducting, like DryerFlex, should be used to connect the dryer's exhaust system (non-listed hose such as that commonly used to vent bathroom fans should never be used).
-While building code and dryer manufacturers all require a UL 2158A listed transition duct, there are two classes available.
-It is very common to find Class 1 rated material that is fairly safe but does develop smoke and flame spread at lower temperatures.
-DryerFlex is the only flexible duct that is Class 0 listed meaning it withstands fire exposure up to 482° with zero development of smoke or fire.
+For safety reasons and added peace of mind, only UL2158A listed ducting, like DryerFlex, should be used to connect the dryer's exhaust system (non-listed hose such as that commonly used to vent bathroom fans should never be used).
+While building code and dryer manufacturers all require a UL 2158A listed transition duct, there are differences upon further testing.
+It is very common to find listed material that is fairly safe but does develop smoke and flame spread at lower temperatures.
+DryerFlex is the only flexible duct that has zero flame spread and zero smoke developed as tested per Surface Burning test of UL2158A meaning it withstands fire exposure up to 482° with zero development of smoke or fire.